benchristelcom/benchristelcom.github.io/src/heroes4/battle-of-the-bards/design.md

 - Day 1 - zero resources for all human players but Red
 - Day 1 - Exposition
   - Shows a message to give players the backstory
-- Day 1 - Set up (COLOR) CPU
+- Day 1 - Set up $COLOR CPU
-  - Runs on (COLOR) player's turn if they are a computer
+  - Runs on $COLOR player's turn if they are a computer
-  - Deletes wall in front of town
+  - Deletes (`$COLOR Town Wall`) and (`$COLOR Town Gate`).
+HACK: the wall and gate have separate markers because we need to be able to delete the wall without deleting the gate, when the player completes the quest to unlock their town (which they do by visiting the gate).
+If the quest-completion event deletes the quest gate it's running on, the game crashes.
-  - Triggers "Unlock (COLOR) Town" to change the town's owner
+  - Triggers "Unlock $COLOR Town" to change the town's owner
   - Gives secondary hero
 - Day 1, then every 7 days on Red's turn - Start of Week
   - Adventure objects can subscribe to the `Week` Triggerable Event to do something